 What is the biggest mistake people make when selling their homes?

 Not treating the sale and marketing of their home seriously.
 Sellers, your home is usually the biggest asset you have and it should look the best it can, in order for you to sell quickly and for top dollar.
 There is no point in staging a home, if you are not going to attempt to keep the home looking show ready.
 I always tell my sellers that it’s a short period that they need to focus on keeping their home looking fantastic.
 Once they have an accepted contract, they can relax a little bit.
 I try to make this as easy as possible for my sellers by giving them a daily checklist of items they need to do before leaving home each morning.

 Do you ever see a home that’s so perfect, it doesn’t need staging?

-I see some really lovely homes which are immaculately clean, and beautifully decorated, but staging isn’t decorating, and every home needs staging.
+We see some really lovely homes which are immaculately clean, and beautifully decorated, but staging isn’t decorating, and every home needs staging.
 The homes we live in are very different to the house we are selling.
 I encourage my sellers to realize that their home is now a product they are selling, hopefully for top dollar and the condition of the home is vitally important.
 Stagers will always recommend that sellers depersonalize their homes by removing family photos, degrees and certifications, hunting trophies, taste specific items, etc. Yes, we always recommend removing deer-heads and specific collegiate flags and decor!
 We want to appeal to the perfect buyer and not offend or limit our buyer pool in any way.